DanKonigsbach/GetItemDate/README.md

 	                Only a single filename is supported.
 Trying to specify more than one filename results in an error
 ```

-GetItemTIme recognizes either forward slash or hyphen to indicate a parameter.
+GetItemDate recognizes either forward slash or hyphen to indicate a parameter.
 So, `-timesep` and `/timesep` are equally good and mean the same thing.

-GetItemTime supports environment varable replacement in the filename.
+GetItemDate supports environment varable replacement in the filename.

-GetItemTime operates on a single file per invocation.
+GetItemDate operates on a single file per invocation.
 Trying to specify more than one file produces an error message.

 ## Output to Standard Output (STDOUT)
-GetItemTime writes the results to the standard console application output (stdout).
+GetItemDate writes the results to the standard console application output (stdout).

 The default is to provide both date and time.
 You can request to only get the date (-dateonly or -do) or to only get the time (-timeonly or -to).
 (Specify both and you get nothing.)